DiceDB/docs/src/content/docs/commands/BITPOS.md

 ---
 title: BITPOS
-description: Documentation for the Redis command BITPOS
+description: Documentation for the DiceDB command BITPOS
 ---

-# DiceDB BITPOS Command Documentation

-## Overview

 The `BITPOS` command in DiceDB is used to find the position of the first bit set to 1 or 0 in a string.
 This command is particularly useful for efficiently locating the first occurrence of a bit in a binary string stored in a DiceDB key.